grego360/sense-hat-mqtt/README.md

 Possible values for `direction` are: `up`, `down`, `left`, `right`, `middle`

+### Joystick Debouncing

+To prevent duplicate events when a single joystick action occurs, debouncing is implemented at both the Python and Node.js levels:

+1. The Python script (`joystick_monitor.py`) applies a 300ms debounce filter to raw joystick events
+2. The Node.js application (`sensors.js`) applies an additional 300ms debounce filter

+You can adjust the debounce time in the `config.js` file by changing the `joystickDebounceTime` value (in milliseconds).

 ## Commands

 Send commands to the `home/sensehat/command` topic in JSON format: